theuerc/Website/src/routes/blog/what-we-learned-growing-a-community-from-500-5000.md

 ## Humble beginnings 🤲

 Back in July 2021, our community was scattered across different platforms with no central place where Gitpod users and champions could exist.
-There was no consistent place to not only to ask questions about our product but to also connect with other professional developers who also saw the future of remote, developer environments. 💭
+There was no consistent place to not only ask questions about our product but to also connect with other professional developers who also saw the future of remote, developer environments. 💭

 Other challenges we faced in the early days was that we just didn’t have a dedicated community team that ensured community queries were answered in a timely manner and that community felt seen, heard and cared for. 🧡 Before this team existed, our engineers jumped in when they could but it was unsustainable and came at the expense of preventing them from [getting into flow state](https://www.gitpod.io/blog/psychology-of-devx#the-psychology-of-developer-experience).